-A small walled garden in Shillingford
+A walled garden near wallingford

 The planting scheme I created has a mix of strong long-lasting elements that will hold the interest year round as well as lots of seasonal perennial choices to offer a regularly changing picture.

-Pleased with the design, Cynthia and Max accepted it fully and asked me to supply the plants which I was happy to do as it enables me to ensure that the varieties I have carefully chosen for their particular characteristics are the ones that are supplied.
+Pleased with the design, Cynthia and Max accepted it fully and asked me to supply the plants which I was happy to do as it enables me to ensure that the varieties I have chosen for their particular characteristics are the ones that are supplied.

 the planting design